AlirezaSamar/Data-Science-with-Python/README.md

     $ jupyter notebook

-Polished PDF version of this handbook will be available here soon: [Data Science with Python Handbook](#)
+Polished PDF version of this handbook will be available here soon: [Data Science with Python Handbook](#) (Coming Soon)